 Who are we?

-We are a community of women in social sciences.
+We are a community of early career women in social sciences.
 And that’s why we share a professional and personal interest in expanding existing stories about who can be a researcher.(Re)Searching Diversity Team

 Past: I was born in East Berlin and grew up in Germany, Japan, and Austria.
 As a “third culture kid”, I have always been fascinated by the complex ways in which young people understand and combine different cultural and social influences.
 After studying Sociology and Psychology (University of Vienna), I obtained my Ph.D. in Psychology (University of Potsdam, 2019) by investigating parents, peers, and school as resources for youths’ cultural belonging, well-being, and school adjustment.

-Future: Besides increasing representation, I wish that this podcast can be a supportive platform for diverse students and researchers.
-By combining our strengths and by promoting equity, I hope that our conversations can be the starting point for structural changes in science and society.
+Future: Besides increasing representation, I wish that this podcast can be a platform and source of support for diverse students and researchers.
+By combining our strengths and setting an example of a safe collaborative environment, I hope that our conversations can be the starting point for more equity in science and educational practice.

 Past: My parents are Moroccan and I was born in the Netherlands.
 When I was 15 years old, we moved to France and lived there for six years.
 When I came back to the Netherlands in 2010, I studied Pedagogical Sciences and Orthopedagogy.
 As a young girl with a migration background I know what struggles most students encounter at school and that is why I decided to do a Ph.D on culturally responsive teaching (CRT).
 I wanted teachers to see potential in all students regardless of their family background.